Arunujuj/HHScraper/README.md

 Projects inside the .sln (Solution):
 - HHScraper (Core Library, does all the Scraping)
 - HentaiHavenContentDownloader (UI, which uses the Library)
+- When youre done, create a Pull Request back to the master

 ## Authors